An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Data Preprocessing and Feature Engineering

 Building on this temporal window, vital sign features were aggregated at the patient-stay level, with summary statistics (mean, standard deviation, minimum, maximum, and count) computed for variables such as temperature, oxygen saturation, heart rate, respiration rate, and blood pressure.
 Laboratory measurements were similarly constrained to the 20 most frequently ordered tests and summarized with equivalent statistics.
 Admission diagnoses were limited to those recorded at or before admission, and these were represented both as concatenated diagnosis strings and as diagnosis counts.

 From these features, we derived a set of clinically meaningful target variables.
-Mortality risk was defined by combining ICU and hospital discharge status with length-of-stay thresholds, yielding outcome classes such as ICU death, hospital death, critical survivor, and routine discharge.
 Length of stay was categorized into five ordinal classes, ranging from very short (<24 h) to prolonged (>4 weeks).
 Clinical severity was operationalized via a composite score integrating indicators of organ support (e.g., ventilation, dialysis), circulatory compromise, neurological status (Glasgow Coma Scale), and metabolic derangement.
 Discharge disposition was harmonized into interpretable categories, including home/hospice, extended care facilities, ICU transfers, and death.
 Resource utilization was characterized by combining length of stay with high-intensity interventions, stratifying patients into four utilization tiers.

 The final merged dataset brought together demographic variables, severity scores, interventions, aggregated vital signs, laboratory summaries, and diagnostic features alongside the constructed target variables.
 Data quality checks were applied to remove potential leakage columns (e.g., hospital discharge status), and records with missing target labels were excluded.
 Categorical variables, including gender, ethnicity, and diagnosis strings, were retained in their raw form to allow flexible encoding strategies.
 To facilitate downstream modeling, the processed datasets were saved in modular format, separating features, targets, and the complete merged dataset for streamlined machine learning pipelines.